-Students in grades K-12 residing within the Helena School District and currently fulfilling their primary education requirement outside the Helena schools (through home school_and/or private school education) are eligible to enroll and participate in classes on a part-time basis.
-Part-time students must declare part-time status upon registering.
+Students in grades 9-12 residing within the Helena School District and currently fulfilling their primary education requirement outside the Helena schools (through home school and/or private school education) are eligible to enroll and participate in classes on a part-time basis.
+Part-time students must declare part-time status upon registering and must enroll in a minimum of two classes.
 Part-time students must enroll in year-long courses prior to the opening of school and semester courses at least one week prior to the start of the semester.

-Handicapped students residing within the district who are attending private or home schools will be accepted in accordance with state and federal statutes and regulations.
+Special needs students residing within the district who are attending private or home schools will be accepted in accordance with state and federal statutes and regulations.